hanlaoshi/Time-Series-Forecasting-with-Deeplearning/README.md

 - A Robust and Efficient Multi-Scale Seasonal-Trend Decomposition. [[paper]](https://ieeexplore.ieee.org/abstract/document/9413939)

-         In this paper, we propose a general and efficient multi-scale seasonal-trend decomposition algorithm for time series with multiple seasonality.
+         In this paper, these authors propose a general and efficient multi-scale seasonal-trend decomposition algorithm for time series with multiple seasonality.

 ## 2020